 protocolVersion: HTTP1

-Lambda-type target groups route service requests directly to Lambda functions without managing compute infrastructure.
+Lambda target groups route service requests to serverless functions without requiring VPC configuration.

 import * as pulumi from "@pulumi/pulumi";